godot-rust/gdnative-book/src/gdext/intro/coding.md

 ```

 ## Creating a Node Type
 To add Rust functionality to the node, we need to use a base class which we can build on.
 In this case, the base is `CharacterController2D`.
-To use it we must inherit it.
-Rust doesn't natively support inheritance, but gdext has a way to emulate the Godot inheritance hierarchy: by using the `class` attribute.
+To use it, we must "inherit" it.
+Rust doesn't natively support inheritance, but gdext has a way to emulate the Godot inheritance hierarchy: by using the `#[class]` attribute.
-In a new file, create a struct.
 Like this:
 ```rust
 use godot::engine::CharacterController2D;
 use godot::prelude::*;